Efficient gradient-based methods for bilevel learning via recycling Krylov subspaces: Numerical experiments

 We have motivated Ritz vectors and Ritz generalized singular vectors as approximations of eigenvectors and generalized singular vectors respectively, restricted to some subspace $W.$ Computing the full-dimensional matrix decompositions (i.e. taking $W=I$ in either \eqref{eq:ritz-matrix-decomp} or \eqref{eq:gsvd}) is not viable in practice due to the high computational cost.
-However, to provide insight into how the projected approximations compare to them, we solve the sequence of systems with Ritz-S, RGen-L(R), and the corresponding full-dimensional matrix decomposition strategies, Eig-S and GSVD-L(R), where we still select the recycle space to have dimension at most $s=30$.
+However, to provide insight into how the approximations compare to them, we solve the sequence of systems with Ritz-S, RGen-L(R), and the corresponding full-dimensional matrix decomposition strategies, Eig-S and GSVD-L(R), where we still select the recycle space to have dimension at most $s=30$.

-In Figure~\ref{fig:ritz-v-eig} we plot the obtained number of iterations to terminate RMINRES, cumulative number of RMINRES iterations, and the relative error of the obtained hypergradients.
+In Figure~\ref{fig:ritz-v-eig} we plot the number of iterations to terminate RMINRES for each system, the cumulative number of RMINRES iterations, the relative error of the obtained hypergradients, and the associated upper level functional.
 We see that Ritz-S and RGen-L(R) regularly terminate earlier than their full-dimensional matrix decomposition counterparts, Eig-S and GSVD-L(R), respectively.
-Since the residual norm stopping criterion is used in all of these strategies, this earlier termination of Ritz-S and RGen-L(R) suggests that performing a projection can compact useful information of the solution space from the full-dimensional matrix decomposition.
+Since the residual norm stopping criterion is used in all of these strategies, this earlier termination of Ritz-S and RGen-L(R) suggests that considering $W\neq I$ can compact useful information of the solution space from the full-dimensional matrix decomposition.
+Indeed, Ritz vectors can be viewed as projected approximations of eigenvectors.
 We see that GSVD-L(R) yields hypergradients an order of magnitude more accurate than the other methods, which obtain similar quality hypergradients to one-another.
 This supports the claim that encoding information of both the Hessian and adjoint Jacobian in the recycle space is a valid strategy to yield high quality hypergradients.